LSCodeRocket/Cartpole-Stabilization/schedule.md

 Hopefully finish the wheels and find DC motor models to put into the project.

 ## March 27th
-Choose microcontroller, and motor drivers (possibly start writing code for the simulator)
+Choose microcontroller, and motor drivers

 ## March 28th
 Find model of microcontroller, motor drivers and breadboard/prototype board for electronics.